aws/aws-eks-best-practices/content/reliability/docs/application.md

 ## Recommendations
 ### Use Liveness Probe to remove unhealthy pods

 The Liveness probe can detect *deadlock* conditions where the process continues to run, but the application becomes unresponsive.
-For example, if you are running a web service that listens on port 80, you can configure a Liveness probe to send an HTTP GET request on Pod’s port 80.
+For example, if you are running a web service that listens on port 80, you can configure a Liveness probe to send an HTTP GET request on Pod's port 80.
 Kubelet will periodically send a GET request to the Pod and expect a response; if the Pod responds between 200-399 then the kubelet considers that Pod is healthy; otherwise, the Pod will be marked as unhealthy.
 If a Pod fails health-checks continuously, the kubelet will terminate it.

 You can use `initialDelaySeconds` to delay the first probe.

-When using the Liveness Probe, ensure that your application doesn’t run into a situation in which all Pods simultaneously fail the Liveness Probe because Kubernetes will try to replace all your Pods, which will render your application offline.
+When using the Liveness Probe, ensure that your application doesn't run into a situation in which all Pods simultaneously fail the Liveness Probe because Kubernetes will try to replace all your Pods, which will render your application offline.
 Furthermore, Kubernetes will continue to create new Pods that will also fail Liveness Probes, putting unnecessary strain on the control plane.
 Avoid configuring the Liveness Probe to depend on an a factor that is external to your Pod, for example, a external database.
-In other words, a non-responsive external-to-your-Pod database shouldn’t make your Pods fail their Liveness Probes.
+In other words, a non-responsive external-to-your-Pod database shouldn't make your Pods fail their Liveness Probes.

-Sandor Szücs’s post [LIVENESS PROBES ARE DANGEROUS](https://srcco.de/posts/kubernetes-liveness-probes-are-dangerous.html) describes problems that can be caused by misconfigured probes.
+Sandor Szücs's post [LIVENESS PROBES ARE DANGEROUS](https://srcco.de/posts/kubernetes-liveness-probes-are-dangerous.html) describes problems that can be caused by misconfigured probes.

 ### Use Startup Probe for applications that take longer to start